ansible/ansible/docsite/rst/intro_networking.rst

 Working with Networking Devices
 ```````````````````````````````

 Starting with Ansible version 2.1, you can now use the familiar Ansible models of playbook authoring and module development to manage heterogenous networking devices.

-Ansible currently supports the following networking devices:

-* Arista EOS
-* Cisco NXOS
-* Cisco IOS
-* Cisco IOSXR
-* Cumulus Linux
-* Juniper JUNOS
-* OpenSwitch
+Ansible supports a growing number of network devices using both CLI over SSH and API (when available) transports.

 .. _networking_installation: